 In the main, people with autism experience differences in the way they communicate socially and their behaviour can be repetitive and narrowly focused.
 They also experience sensory differences and they can sometimes feel isolated, anxious and misunderstood.

 People with autism present a wide range of characteristics and severity of difficulties, as well as particular skills.
 Some are seemingly able to carry on with every-day life while others can experience disabilities which make it very difficult to take part in every-day experiences.
-Because of the range of disorders which display similar characteristics of difficulties with social communication skills and imagination, the conditions are collectively known as ‘Autistic Spectrum Disorder’.
-In this article, we also talk about autistic spectrum conditions, to highlight the fact that the differences in experiencing the world can be both disabling and also empowering through special skills and qualities.
+Because of the range of conditions which display similar characteristics of difficulties with social communication skills and imagination, the conditions are collectively known as ‘Autistic Spectrum Disorder’.
+In this article, we use the term autistic spectrum conditions, to highlight the fact that the differences in experiencing the world can be both disabling and also empowering through skills and qualities.

 What are the characteristics?

 Each individual with autism will be affected by the condition in different ways.
 However, some challenges are common across the autism spectrum.
 These two most commonly presented symptoms are sometimes referred to as the ‘Dyad’ of difficulties:

 - difficulties in flexibility of thought – fixated interests, repetitive behaviours, sensory differences